-6 Everyday Habits of People with Impressive Memory
+15 Everyday Habits of People with an Impressive Memory

-People endowed with a prodigious memory generally admit that they use various strategies to improve their ability.
-But even if you’re not a memory genius, these commonsense strategies can help you forget less often.
+Even if you’re not a memory genius, these common-sense strategies can help you forget less often.

 Use your senses

 If you have to put something in an unfamiliar place, say what you are doing out loud: “I am putting my sunglasses on the table by the door.”
-By letting your ears register the information, you increase your chances of remembering it later.
+Or when you meet someone new, repeat their name out loud.
+This is one of those memory exercises proven to keep your brain sharp.
+“Most of us learn better when we can take information in through more than one sense because it puts the information in a greater context,” says Zientz.
+By letting your ears register the information, research shows you enhance your focus on it, increasing your chances of remembering it later.

 Sleep on it